-A summary of feedback received during one-on-one consultations with project neighbour and during community information sessions and general consultation is shown below in Table 5.10.
+A summary of feedback received during one-on-one consultations with project neighbour and during community information sessions and general consultation is shown below in Table 5.9.

 Theme Community Feedback Response or Proposed Action Weed management Neighbours to the Project have expressed concern about weeds such as parthenium and rats tail spreading to their properties, either through seeds found within the Project's boundary, or which are brought in from outside the community on construction vehicles.
 A Weed and Pest Management Plan would be developed by Neoen, in consultation with the Project's neighbours, to minimise the negative impact of weed propagation resulting from construction activities.
 This is further discussed in Section 9.3.1.3 of Attachment B4 (Assessment of Matters of National Environmental Significance).
 Visual The visual impact associated with wind farm developments was raised by a number of neighbours or community members.
 A Land Visual Impact Assessment (Lat27 2021) was commissioned by Neoen, which states the following: "It is acknowledged that the siting of wind farms in elevated locations responds to the operational requirement to maximise harvesting of the wind resource and, therefore, visually prominent locations are largely unavoidable.
-The Mount Hopeful Wind Farm project has been designed to minimise and mitigate impacts on landscape character, scenic amenity and landscape values to the greatest extent possible through careful siting of wind farm infrastructure in accordance with the requirements of PO9 of Wind Farm State Code 23.
+State Code 23.
 This includes consistent siting of the turbines along ridgelines within the Site that respond to the large scale of the range landscape.
 No nationally significant landscapes would be directly affected, no regionally important scenic viewpoints would be significantly affected and the number of visual receptors anticipated to experience significant impacts is low due to the rural location of the Site."
 Noise A number of neighbours and community members raised concerns relating to noise emissions from the wind turbines.
 Neoen engaged an acoustic engineering firm, Sonus, to conduct the noise impact assessment.
 Sonus (2021) carried out predicted noise analysis using a representative wind turbine, and found that the separation distances between turbines and nearby residences are expected to satisfy the noise requirements of State Code 23.
 Small aircraft impact Concern was raised about any no-fly zones around the wind turbines.
 Low flying aircraft are required to fly by sight.
 Wind turbines are large and clearly visible.
 All wind turbines and met masts would be registered with the relevant aviation authority according to aviation requirements.

-Table 5.10 Community Reported Concerns and Proposed Way Forward
+Table 5.9 Community Reported Concerns and Proposed Way Forward